 Loja das Conservas

 The shop is organized by brands from various coastal regions of the country.
-The stars are the sardine and the mackerel, but there is also space for octopus, cockle, cod, mussels, swordfish… oh yes, you’ll have a hard time to choose among so many fish varieties, sauces (most common ones are tomato and extra virgin olive oil) and spices (think cloves, lemon, ginger, pepper…).
+The stars are the sardine and the mackerel, but there is also octopus, cod, mussels,… you’ll have a hard time to choose among so many fish varieties, sauces and spices (think cloves, lemon, ginger, pepper, etc).

 My favourite brands are Briosa (the spicy “picas” are to die for!) and the Santa Catarina tuna from the Azores.